310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 While it is a good thing that we, Ryuseitai, have decided to participate… In the end, Midori-kun did not show up to practice.

-Neither did Taichou-dono and Shinkai-dono… They insist that the Repayment Festival is mainly done by juniors, so they will be watching from the audience seats rather than getting on stage.
+Neither did Taichou-dono nor Shinkai-dono… They insist that Repayment Festival is mainly conducted by juniors, so they will be watching from the audience seats rather than getting on stage.

 It was really late by the time we decided to participate… Because of that, I feel like we have not been able to get enough practice.